Enroll your children in a Viamonde school!

 School Attendance Area

 Each Viamonde school has its own attendance area and gives priority to students who live within this area, providing them with free school transportation (page in French).

 Do you want to find the school that serves your residential address?

 Do you want your child to attend a school in another attendance area?

-Apply to this school.
+Apply to the school of your region first.
 Permission may be granted:

 - If you move during the school year and your child wants to complete the school year at the school in the attendance area you are leaving;